syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Scrolling.md

 * Center: Scroll to make the row/column positioned at the center of the datagrid.
 * End: Scroll to make the row/column positioned at the end of the datagrid.

-Refer the below code snippet to scroll a column/row to a required position.
+Refer the below code snippet to scroll a column/row to a specific position.

 {% highlight C# %}